aws/aws-cdk/packages/@aws-cdk/aws-iotevents/README.md

 ## `DetectorModel`

-You can create `DetectorModel` as following.
+You can create a Detector Model as follows:

 ```ts
 import * as iotevents from '@aws-cdk/aws-iotevents';